 About SB Architects

 This San Francisco-based firm has an international reach and handles large-scale projects, such as hotels, resorts, destination communities, and mixed-use buildings.
 But it is equally known for its inspiring custom home designs.
-It’s been around for five decades and has other locations in Miami and Shenzhen.
-Principal Scott A. Lee, AIA, LEED AP, has been president since 2000.
+It has been around for five decades and has other locations in Miami and Shenzhen.
+Most recently, it has expanded its work into the Las Vegas market and was chosen to design one of the more than 300 luxury estates that make up Ascaya—Sin City’s newest cluster of residential opulence.
+Principal Scott A. Lee, AIA, LEED AP, has been president of the firm since 2000.
 Before that, he was a principal at HKS, another prominent San Francisco firm.
-His bachelor’s in architecture is from California Polytechnic State University – San Luis Obispo.
+His bachelor’s in architecture is from California Polytechnic State University-San Luis Obispo.
 Principal Bruce A. Wright, AIA, LEED AP, who serves as vice president, earned his architecture degrees from California State University, San Bernardino and the University of Arizona.
-Before joining SB, Wright was an associate at Hill Glazier Architects and junior designer at Klages Carter Vail.
-The firm’s expansion into the Vegas market is relatively recent.
-It was chosen to design one of the over 300 luxury estates that will make up Ascaya, Sin City’s newest cluster of residential opulence.
+Before joining SB Architects, Wright was an associate at Hill Glazier Architects and junior designer at Klages Carter Vail.

-SB’s contribution to the Ascaya development was the first inspiration design.
-It is a tranquil refuge encompassing 7,200 square feet.
+SB Architect’s contribution to Ascaya development was the first inspiration design.
+It is a tranquil refuge designed as a get-away for two and encompasses 7,200 square feet.
 The basics are all there: four bedrooms, six-and-a-half baths, an office, and an entertainment room.
-What makes it special are pockets of chic, such as extra square footage for the central areas – living, dining, and kitchen.
-More chic comes from an outdoor spa and indoor multi-purpose room that has its own roof deck.
-Outside is a dining room with a cover, and a sunken fire pit for entertaining.
-Also different is that this home was designed as a getaway for two.
-It’s a swanky retreat with earthy colors and organic textures that make it ideal for festive gatherings.
+What makes it special are pockets of chic design, such as extra square footage for the central areas–living, dining, and kitchen.
+More elegant style emerges from an outdoor spa and indoor multi-purpose room that has its own roof deck.
+Outside is a dining room with a cover and a sunken fire pit for entertaining.
+It’s a stylish retreat with earthy colors and organic textures that make it ideal for festive gatherings.
 What it shares with other Ascaya structures are the crisp lines and every-room glass encasements to permit landscape views even from hallways.

 John E. Sather AIA, AICP